Have a Question?

 BIOCH 362 Independent Research Experience in Biochemistry BIOCH 365 Independent Laboratory Research in Biochemistry BIOCH 427 Advanced Biochemistry CHEM 203 Environmental Chemistry CHEM 206 Herbal Medicines and Remedies CHEM 330 Advanced Organic Chemistry CHEM 340 Medicinal and Drug Chemistry CHEM 362 Independent Laboratory Research in Chemistry CHEM 365 Independent Laboratory Research in Chemistry CHEM 410 Instrumental Analysis

 Tracks and Minors

-The BS/MS option is available for students majoring in Chemistry who wish to combine their bachelor's coursework with work toward a Stevenson University master's degree in Forensic Science in the Chemistry or Crime Scene Investigation track.
+The BS/MFS option is available for students majoring in chemistry who wish to combine their bachelor's coursework with work toward a Stevenson University master's degree in forensic sciences in the chemistry or crime scene investigation track.
 Students choosing this option may earn their master's degrees in as little as one year after their bachelor's degree.
-Interested students must formally apply for entrance into this BS/MS option in their junior year.
+Interested students must formally apply for entrance into this BS/MFS option in their junior year.
 Once admitted into this program, students develop an educational plan in consultation with their undergraduate and graduate advisors.